-Turkey Shawarma Recipe (Kosher Connections Link Up, April 2013)
+Turkey Shawarma Recipe

 A good shawarma has the potential to be the best thing you will ever eat but a bad shawarma recipe will send you running to the hills.
 Perfecting shawarma is an art that many of Jerusalem’s street vendors haven’t quite mastered.
 The Israeli shawarma, similar to the Greek gyro, Turkish doner kebab and the Armenian tarna, is prepared on a vertical roasting spit and can be prepared from lamb, beef or turkey.
 Often you’ll notice lamb fat at the top of the spit that melts and bastes the shawarma as it cooks.

 The perfect shawarma will be sliced straight from the the spit, if it’s not quite crisp, it can be thrown onto the flat-top for a minute or two.
 The result will be a mix of crispy and moist shreds of lamb that are full of both flavor and texture.
 I like my shawarma in an Iraqi flat bread called laffah with a touch of hummus, fried onions, Israeli salad, cabbage salad and a little ambah (a pickled mango sauce).
 Wrap in the flatbread and drizzle with tahini.

 Today is Yom Hazikaron, Israel’s memorial day, remembering everyone who lost their lives in war or acts of terrorism.
 At sundown tonight, the sorrow will turn to joy as we usher in Yom Haatzmaut, Israel’s Independence Day (65 years today).
 Late last week I shared my thoughts on celebrating Yom Ha’atzmaut from a distance at The Times of Israel and as is the custom with many Jewish festivals, menu planning comes to mind.
 Tomorrow I’ll be serving homemade turkey shawarma.